 “Why do I have such trouble with bread dough rising?”
-Oh, how often we’ve heard this plaintive question on the Baker’s Hotline here at King Arthur Flour!
+Oh, how often we’ve heard this plaintive question on the Baker’s Hotline here at King Arthur!
+If you're wondering how to make dough rise better, there are several factors at play.
 Sometimes yeast dough not rising is an issue with the dough itself (too much sugar, salt, flour, fat; take your pick).
 But often it’s simply the environment in which you’ve placed your bowl of dough.
-Knowing where to put dough to rise, especially if you’re baking in a chilly winter kitchen, is key to yeast's happiness (and ultimately, your own).
+Knowing where to put dough to rise, especially if you’re baking in a chilly winter kitchen, is key to how to make dough rise fully and consistently.

-Luckily for all of us bread bakers (both experienced and less so), yeast WILL reliably grow, divide, and make bread dough rise except under extreme conditions of duress: high or low temperatures, old age, or a severe imbalance in the dough’s ingredients.
+Luckily for all of us bread bakers, yeast will reliably grow, divide, and make bread dough rise except under extreme conditions of duress: high or low temperatures, old age, or a severe imbalance in the dough’s ingredients.
 Maybe your sweet dough rises with excruciating slowness but, sooner or later, yeast does its thing.

 It’s just that most of us don't enjoy waiting around for bread dough to rise.
-Are you willing to rearrange your schedule to afford yeast the exact time it needs — given its environment both within the dough and on your kitchen counter?
-No, I didn’t think so.
 Luckily, assuming you’ve made a “healthy” dough with the correct balance of ingredients, you can control the rising time of your dough pretty easily.
-It’s all in knowing where to put dough to rise.
+It’s all in knowing where to put bread dough to rise.

 The temperature at which dough rises has a direct effect on the flavor of your final product.
 The longer dough rises (up to a point), the more flavor it develops.
 Conversely, dough that rises too quickly produces bread with flat flavor.
 Nail the sweet spot — warm enough to rise at a decent rate, yet cool enough to develop flavor — and you're golden.